Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 Taking out a loan obviously gives you more capital to invest.
 With this, it is possible to increase your returns or make larger investments.
 However, it’s not always positive.

 Investments are inherently risky.
 After all, nobody can predict the future.
-While you may expect things to go one way, history is littered with horror stories of investments gone wrong.
+While you may expect things to go one way, history is full of horror stories of investments gone wrong.
 Unfavourable interest rate movements, market fluctuations or changes in the nation’s economic situation can all have dire financial consequences for you.

 In short, the more you borrow, the more you can potentially lose.
 That’s why effective financial management is crucial.